samhyams/samhyams.github.io/_posts/2024-10-30-beacon-rth-part1.md

 ## Other Pitfalls

-I found a lot of issues running the scripts resulted fro using the python `time.sleep()` function, as it seemed to cause latency in reading the incoming serial streams.
+I found a lot of issues running the scripts resulted from using the python `time.sleep()` function, as it seemed to cause latency in reading the incoming serial streams.
 I replaced all usages of `time.sleep()` with a custom pause duration function which seemed to help performance.

 ## SITL Implementation